 Warming to his story, he continues, “I’d weighed out and was in the parade ring already and the next minute they took me off the horse.
 John Jacobs had taken me to Greyville to gallop Galley Lad with one of his good horses.
 He made me make the pace the whole way round and told me that’s how he wanted me to ride him in the race – we’d set the whole thing up, you see?
 I was crying my eyes out – he couldn’t get beat!
 But they had to take me off because it was one of my qualifying rides and you weren’t allowed to have a flag start.
 They put Snowy Reid on the horse and he won easy.”
 You can still hear the sting of disappointment all these years down the line.

-However, it didn’t take long for him to set the record straight and registered his first win on the John Jacobs-trained Smyrna at Scottsville on 30 August 1969 and from there the floodgates opened.
+However, it didn’t take long for him to set the record straight and he registered his first win on the John Jacobs-trained Smyrna at Scottsville on 30 August 1969 and from there the floodgates opened.
 Originally apprenticed to Joe Joseph, Muis transferred to Herman Brown snr.
-He was Champion Apprentice in 1970/71, 1971/72 and in 1972/73, he achieved the title of National Champion Jockey while still being an apprentice – a feat that is unlikely to ever be matched.
+He was Champion Apprentice in 1970/71, 1971/72 and in 1972/73, he achieved the title of National Champion Jockey while still being an apprentice – a feat that is unlikely to ever be matched again.

 Muis closed off his apprentice career on 260 wins, a record that stood for 34 years.
 Was there much of a fuss?
 “Not really,” he admits.
 “It was very low key.
 I remember the first time I noticed I was in front on the National log as an apprentice.
 Mr Brown forbid me to look at it again.
 He said, ‘it’ll give you a big head.
 You just keep your head down and keep riding winners.’
 He was so right.
 It does distract you, especially as a kid, you get excited.
 But the number wasn’t a big thing.”